ostrolucky/stdinho/README.md

 ## See also

-- [inetd](https://debian-administration.org/article/371/A_web_server_in_a_shell_script) - Really old general purpose server, it's preinstalled on BSDs.
-I don't recommend to use it though if you don't have time to play around ;) You will have to write config for it, simple bash script and write HTTP headers by hand.
-And you will have no monitoring at hand.
+- [inetd](https://debian-administration.org/article/371/A_web_server_in_a_shell_script) - Universal internet service daemon.
+Requires writing config and script for HTTP headers by hand.
+No buffering or live monitoring.
 - [websocketd](https://github.com/joewalnes/websocketd) If you need to serve output of a program over websockets instead of HTTP